SDlearner-maker/Projects_AR/README.md

 # Projects_AR
-Since I could not upload the Unity files or .apk file due to large file size, I have included a demo videos of my Augmented Reality project files.
+YouTube links if you do not want to download the video files.
+Code to be added soon.
 Links-
 1. AR Retail app- https://youtu.be/NRxyO54wuTw
 2.